 - 1/4 teaspoon salt, to taste

-- In a large bowl mix together the purple cabbage, pineapple, yogurt, pineapple juice, apple cider vinegar, coconut sugar, turmeric, salt and pepper.
+- In a small bowl, whisk together the yogurt, pineapple juice, apple cider vinegar, coconut sugar, turmeric, salt and pepper.

 - Allow to rest for 20 minutes before serving.